3,500-Year-Old Mummies Unearthed In Ancient Egyptian Tomb Near Luxor [Photos]

 “There are 10 coffins and eight mummies.
 The excavation is ongoing,” AFP reports that Mostafa Waziri, the head of the Egyptian archeological mission, said.

-According to a statement released by the Egyptian antiquities ministry on Tuesday, the newly uncovered ancient tomb was found in the Draa Abul Nagaa necropolis near the famous Valley of the Kings.
+According to a statement released by the Egyptian antiquities ministry on Tuesday, the newly-uncovered ancient tomb was found in the Draa Abul Nagaa necropolis near the famous Valley of the Kings.

 Archaeologists have found eight #mummies and more than 1,000 statues in 3,500-year-old tomb near Luxor in #Egypt. ???? #mummy #archaeology pic.twitter.com/fwv5sIg6EJ